On this page:

 Small business

-The rebate should appear on your electricity bill in the 'Understand your bill' section or where your retailer provides an itemised breakdown of any payments or credits.
+The Energy Bill Relief rebate should appear on your electricity bill in the 'Understand your bill' section or where your retailer provides an itemised breakdown of any payments or credits.

-You should see a row with the 'Australian Government Energy Relief' description and the credited amount.
+You should see a row with the 'Australian Government Energy Relief' description and the rebate amount.

 Yes.
-The Energy Bill Relief will provide a rebate of up to $300 for households, including concession card holders.
+The Energy Bill Relief extension is available to concession card holders.

-No, the Energy Bill Relief payment only applies to electricity accounts.
+No, Energy Bill Relief only applies to electricity accounts.

 Renting households and small businesses can access the Energy Bill Relief if they meet the eligibility requirements.

-Changing retailer or moving house will not affect a household’s rebate if they still have an active electricity account on the relevant dates.
+Changing retailer or moving house will not affect your household’s access to Energy Bill Relief if you still have an active electricity account on the relevant dates.

-For example, if a household changes retailer after the first $75 rebate, they will receive the remaining $75 payments on subsequent bills under the next retailer.
+For example, if your household changes retailer after the first $75 rebate, you will receive the remaining $75 rebate on your bill under the next retailer.

-No. The bill relief will be applied on an account basis.
-Customer accounts with multiple meters (multiple addresses connected) can only receive the rebate once.
+No. Energy Bill Relief will be applied on an account basis.
+Customer accounts with multiple meters (multiple addresses connected) can only receive the once.

 If you receive multiple bills for the account, your retailer will determine which bill receives the rebate.

-No. The $325 rebate will be applied on an account basis (i.e. one rebate per small business customer account, regardless of how many sites/premises are connected to the account).
+No. The $150 will be applied on an account basis (i.e. one rebate per small business customer account, regardless of how many sites/premises are connected to the account).

-If you are a sole trader that is operating a business from home and your consumption is separately metered (i.e. on a small business tariff), you will be eligible for the rebate.
+If you are a sole trader that is operating a business from home and your consumption is separately metered (i.e. on a small business tariff), you will be eligible for Energy Bill Relief.

-If your consumption is on a residential tariff, you will not be eligible for the rebate.
+If your consumption is on a residential tariff, you will not be eligible for Energy Bill Relief for business.

 Yes.
 The Energy Bill Relief will still be applied to the electricity account and any credit should be carried over to future bills or manage the credit in line with existing retailer policies.